RBI Bonds

 Broad Features of RBI Bonds

-The maturity term of an RBI Bond is 7 years.
+The maturity of an RBI Bond is 7 years.
 However, a return can be initiated at any time of the year along with a penalty applied to it.

 - RBI Bonds cannot be traded in the secondary market.
 Also, they are not eligible to be used as collateral for loans from any banking or non-banking financial institutions.